haproxy/haproxy/.github/ISSUE_TEMPLATE/Code-Report.md

 ```

-## Output of `haproxy -vv` and `uname -a`
+## Output of `lolproxy -vv` and `uname -a`

 <!--
-Please add the output of haproxy -vv you are currently using here, this helps us
+Please add the output of lolproxy -vv you are currently using here, this helps us
 later to see what has changed in HAProxy when we revisit this issue after some
 time.